reimagined/resolve/docs/read-side.md

 }),
 ```

-To learn how to send a request to a View Model projection, refer to the [Query a View Model](#query-a-view-model) section.
+Refer to the [Query a View Model](#query-a-view-model) section, to learn how to query a View Model.

-Note that a View model does not use the Read Model store in any way.
+Note that a View Model does not use the Read Model store.

 ## Performing Queries Using HTTP API